By Audley specialist Chris

 The state of Sarawak stretches along the northwest of Borneo from the Indonesian border to the tiny nation of Brunei.
 Located right on its tip, curving out into the South China Sea, Tanjung Datu National Park combines Borneo’s classic jungle trails with isolated sandy beaches and traditional villages.

 I’d stay in the tiny village of Kampong.
 The Malay families here operate a homestay programme and take turns to host guests in one of the traditional wooden houses scattered around a central sandy cove.
-The home cooked meals are eaten with the family whilst sharing local drink or two.
+The home cooked meals are eaten with the family whilst sharing a local drink or two.

 The walks into Tanjung Datu National Park are particularly good for families.
 Trails cross gently rolling hills with plenty of curious looking plants and animals to spot along the way.
 On the path into the rainforest, the local people have built towers pitted with indentations to encourage swallows to nest, enabling the villagers to harvest them for a local delicacy bird’s nest soup.